 One of the great benefits of practicing together is the community that we form at the studio.
 We make friends with whom we can share our stories of accomplishment and of frustration and we learn how to set good examples for ourselves and the people around us.
 As you grow in your practice, recognize that your actions become an example to others of the way a yogi or yogini should act.
 We all strive to be supportive of each other’s struggles and to provide inspiration to those around us.
 Yoga is a group practice: the group moves as one.
 Try and be one with the class!

 Yoga is about focus, and a successful Bikram practice requires intense focus on the directions the instructors are giving, as they are being given.
 Try and follow the directions exactly, as they are given, to the best of your ability.
-Also, this a practice that will teach you to listen to the subtleties of your body.
-Nobody knows your body better than you.
+Also, this practice will teach you to listen to the subtleties of your body.

 Stillness in body and mind

 When you are not actively doing a pose, try and remain calm and still.
 Any extra movement is distracting to you and to others, and only serves to make you hotter.
 Trust us, it is hot enough already!
-When you’re in your deepest point of a posture, you should be able to find stillness and a smile.
+When you’re in your deepest point of a posture, find stillness and a smile.